What is a Conventional Loan?

 A Conventional loan has the following minimum requirements:

 - Proof of income, assets, and funds for a down payment.

 - A 620 minimum FICO score.

 A borrower can increase their chances of qualifying for a conventional loan by improving their credit score, having a debt to income ratio under 43%, and saving enough for a 20% or more down payment on their new home.

 How Much Do I Have to Put Down for a Conventional Loan Mortgage?

-Conventional loan mortgages do not require a 20 percent down payment, although doing so eliminates the need for Private Mortgage Insurance (PMI).
-Conventional mortgages typically require a minimum 3% down payment, but that number can be higher depending on a borrower’s credit score, loan to value, credit history and debt-to-income ratio.
+Conventional loan mortgages do not require a 20% down payment, although doing so eliminates the need for Private Mortgage Insurance (PMI).
+Conventional mortgages typically require a minimum 3% down payment, but that number can be higher depending on a borrower’s credit score, loan-to-value ratio, credit history, and debt-to-income ratio.

 How Soon can I Refinance an FHA Loan to a Conventional?

 You can refinance an FHA loan to a Conventional loan when you reach 20% equity on your home.

 Refinancing your FHA loan to a Conventional loan can have a lot of benefits.
 In some cases, refinancing to a Conventional loan can lower your monthly mortgage payments by lowering your interest rate.
 It can also eliminate the mortgage insurance required for all FHA loans.